 For more, click here.

-BC Partners Ltd. and Canada’s second-biggest pension fund agreed to buy U.S. cable operator Suddenlink Communications for $1.99 billion from investors including Goldman Sachs (GS) Group Inc.
+BC Partners Ltd. and Canada’s second-biggest pension fund agreed to buy U.S. cable operator Suddenlink Communications for $1.99 billion from investors including Goldman Sachs (GS:US) Group Inc.

 BC Partners is making the purchase together with Canada Pension Plan Investment Board and a management team led by Suddenlink Chief Executive Officer Jerry Kent, according to a statement from Cequel Communications Holdings LLC, which does business as Suddenlink.
 Including debt, the deal has an enterprise value of $6.6 billion, Cequel said.